Love Sex Aur Dhokha: Development

-Director Dibakar Banerjee said several real-life sex scandals, including the DPS MMS scandal, inspired him to make Love Sex Aur Dhokha because he "wanted to do something on what led to that incident".
+Director Dibakar Banerjee said several real-life sex scandals, including the DPS MMS scandal, inspired him to make Love Sex Aur Dhokla because he "wanted to do something on what led to that incident".
 He co-wrote two short stories with Kanu Behl, which they later expanded into three.
 According to Banerjee, he found some sex tapes "hilarious" because "those people, while having sex were also struggling with the camera, the ergonomics of how to shoot while having sex".
 He wrote a two-page story about a man who is in love and "the contrast between what he thinks love should be and what it actually is".
 The film consisted of three stories dealt with issues of honour killings, sexual exploitation and voyeurism.
 The second story is based on diploma film footage that Banerjee had retrieved.
 He said the three stories were connected; "the way we played with time, and cause and effect and the fundamental rule that every story has a beginning, a middle and an end".

 Banerjee approached Ekta Kapoor after they finished writing the script; he said Kapoor "readily agreed" to produce it.
 In 2010, Kapoor launched ALT Entertainment and decided to release Love Sex Aur Dhokla under her banner.
 The film was jointly produced by Balaji Motion Pictures's ALT Entertainment and Priya Sreedharan.
 In June 2009, it was announced that Banerjee would make an experimental film about the impact of digital technology for Kapoor's company.
 Banerjee said, "Earlier, we would have sex because we wanted to have sex.
 Today, we have sex to get caught on a tape, to further their career or to make friends.
 That is the issue that the film is examining."
 Banerjee stated that he wanted to examine "voyeurism", which "the whole society finds itself trapped in", through the film.
 Banerjee was inspired by the Tehelka sting operations for the third story of his film, which is about a sting operation on a pop star.
 According to him, several clichéd dialogues of Hindi cinema were used in the film to show a "mirror" because the "trajectory is very similar to a typical Bollywood film and yet very different".